stanton26/AppDefense/labs/v2/horizon-lab.md

 3. **Desktop Entitlement**
 4. Click **Next**
 5. Name and Policy Section
-    - Name:**Global Policy**
+    - Name **Global Policy**
     - Policies click **Floating**
     - Scope **All Sites**
     - Default Display Protocol **VMware Blast**
-    - Allow users to chose protocol **No**
+    - Allow users to choose protocol **No**
     - Enable **HTML Access**
     - Click **Next**
 6. Users and Groups
     - Click **Add**
-    - Name/User Name type **workshop** -> click **Find**
+    - Name/User Name - type **workshop** -> click **Find**
     - Select both users.
 Click **OK**
 7. Click **Next**
 8. Click **Finish**

-We have a Global Policy cretaed.
+We have a Global Policy created.

-Following Horizon best practices, we cannot have users in both Local and Global entitlements.
+Following Horizon best practices we cannot have users in both Local and Global entitlements.
 Users can only have one or the other.
 Therefore the next step will be to delete the Local Pool entitlement.

 **The next steps need to be completed by BOTH students**